Gh0st3xp101t/clean/README.md

 # clean
-This script clean all your log into your system Linux
+This script clean all log into your system Linux